hdlugas/MZsearch/README.md

 --is_reference: Boolean flag indicating whether IDs of spectra should be written to output.
 Only pass True if building a reference library with known compound IDs.
 Only applicable to MGF files.
 Options: \'True\', \'False\'.
 Optional argument.
 Default: False.

 Some example MGF files one can use to build a LC-MS/MS library can be found from the Global Natural Products Social Molecular Networking databases here: [https://external.gnps2.org/gnpslibrary](https://external.gnps2.org/gnpslibrary).
-Some example mzML file one can use to build a LC-MS/MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).
+Some example mzML files one can use to build a LC-MS/MS library can be found in this repository: [https://github.com/HUPO-PSI/mzML](https://github.com/HUPO-PSI/mzML).

 GC-MS and LC-MS/MS reference libraries are available at the Zenodo database ([https://zenodo.org/records/12786324](https://zenodo.org/records/12786324)).
 The reference libraries available in MZsearch are shortened versions of these reference libraries due to GitHub's limited storage.